davidtsadler/ebay-sdk-examples/trading/README.md

 1. [Add fixed price item](https://github.com/davidtsadler/ebay-sdk-examples/blob/master/trading/04-add-fixed-price-item.php)

-   An example that lists an auction item to the eBay sandbox.
+   An example that lists a fixed price item to the eBay sandbox.
 It shows how to do the following when listing an item.

    - Specify the correct listing type.
    - Set the item price.